Venkat2811/product-http-load-balancer/README.md

  - Traffic from `LB -> Back-End` and `Back-End -> LB` are un-encrypted.

  In this mode, when request reaches WSO2-Netty Listener, it gets decrypted and LB mediates requests to appropriate Outbound Endpoints.

- When response reaches LB, it forwards it to appropriate client.
-When response reaches WSO2-Netty Listener it is encrypted and sent to client.
+ When response from back-end reaches LB, it forwards it to appropriate client.
+When response reaches WSO2-Netty Listener it is encrypted and is forwarded to client.

 #### SSL Re-Encryption
 Traffic between `Client -> LB -> Back-End` and `Back-End -> LB -> Client` are encrypted.

  In this mode, when request reaches WSO2-Netty Listener, it gets decrypted and LB mediates requests to appropriate Outbound Endpoints.
 When requests reach WSO2-Netty sender it gets encrypted again and is sent to backend.
  It works similarly when response arrives.